raylsnetwork/Enygma/enygma_payments/protocol_flows.md

 ```

 #### Privacy Node - Sending a TX
 To send a transaction, the privacy node needs to be in sync with the latest block on the blockchain.
-The purpose for this is twofold: first, the privacy node needs to create a nullifier and random factors for that specific block; and second, the privacy node needs to know what is the latest shielded balance it has in order to be able to spend it.
+The purpose for this is twofold: first, the privacy node needs to create a nullifier and random factors that depend on that specific last block; and second, the privacy node needs to know what is the latest shielded balance it has in order to be able to spend funds.
 Therefore, the first step to send a transaction is to obtain the latest block.
-From the latest block number, the privacy node can derive the ephemeral symmetric key used to encrypt additional/associated data in this block, can calculate the corresponding random factors to be used in the transaction, and the nullifier for this block.
-The privacy node calculates a set of $$k$$ (i.e., anonymity set) Pedersen commitments using the corresponding random factors and the amount to be sent to each party.
+From the latest block number, the privacy node derives the ephemeral symmetric key used to encrypt additional/associated data of the transaction.
+The privacy node then calculates the corresponding random factors to be used in the transaction, and the nullifier for this block.
+The privacy node also calculates a set of $$k$$ (i.e., anonymity set) Pedersen commitments using the previously obtained random factors and the amount to be sent to each party along with a nullifier that proves that the sender is submitting its only allowed transaction in this block, without revealing details about who they are.
+Once these values are calculated, the privacy nodes creates a ZK proof that proves the following:

+* I know the secret key of one of the items in this anonymity set of $$k$$ public keys;
+* I know the amount and random factor of the commitment that contains my balance in this set of $$k$$ commitments;
+* The nullifier is well-formed and uses my secret key and the latest block number;
+* The private messaging tag is well-formed using the shared secret I have obtained previously with each of the $$k-1$$ participants and the latest block number.

 ```mermaid
 ---